oleks/diku/exp/unums/README.md

 The `nan` summary bit is useful for a similar reason: checking for NaN requires checking if _all_ bits, expect perhaps the sign bit, are set.

+Other possible summary bits include:

+  * The `zero` summary, indicating whether the unum is positive or negative zero.
+  * The `inf` summary bit, indicating whether the unum is positive or negative infinity.
+A unum is infinity if all bits after the sign are 1, except a 0 inexact bit.
-Another useful summary bit, which can put in place of either `negative` or `nan`, is a so-called `2nd` bit, indicating whether the unum is the second unum in a ubound or not.
-That is, if this information can't be stored extrinsically.
+  * The`2nd` bit, indicating whether the unum is the second unum in a ubound or not.
+This information might often be best stored extrensically.

 ### 16 bits